How to Secure a Spot in Gmail Primary Inbox

 Google algorithms measure the ratio of promotional text to natural language.
 This means you don’t need to avoid promotional language altogether.
 Instead, try to keep it to a minimum and fill your email message with useful content.

 You can use tutorials, tips and tricks, a short anecdote, or your brand story.
-Anything that’s relevant, engaging, and natural can help beat the promotional word count.
+Anything relevant, engaging, and natural can help beat the promotional word count.

 Don’t have anything to add?